memgraph/docs/cypher-manual/reading-existing-data.md

 set.
 That result will contain rows that belong to queries in the union respecting the union type.

-Using `UNION` will contain only distinct rows while `UNION ALL` will keep all rows from all given queries.
+Using `UNION` will contain only distinct rows, while `UNION ALL` will keep all rows from all given queries.

 Restrictions when using `UNION` or `UNION ALL`:
   * The number and the names of columns returned by queries must be the same for all of them.
   * There can be only one union type between single queries, i.e. a query can't contain both `UNION` and `UNION ALL`.

-Example, get distinct names that are shared between persons and movies:
+For example to get distinct names that are shared between persons and movies use the following query:

 ```cypher
 MATCH(n: Person) RETURN n.name AS name UNION MATCH(n: Movie) RETURN n.name AS name;
 ```

-Example, get all names that are shared between persons and movies (including duplicates):
+To get all names that are shared between persons and movies (including duplicates) do the following:

 ```cypher
 MATCH(n: Person) RETURN n.name AS name UNION ALL MATCH(n: Movie) RETURN n.name AS name;